 Castor oil wraps are a practical, repeatable wellness tool that many people come back to again and again.
 They are simple to do at home, and for a lot of people, they become one of those routines you can feel.

-People often use castor oil wraps for digestion support, cycle comfort, and sore muscles and joints, as well as for a gentle liver detox or as part of a parasite cleanse focused routine.
+People often use castor oil wraps for digestion support, cycle comfort, sore muscles and joints, or for a gentle liver detox.
+More recently, many people have found them to be helpful for a parasite cleanse routine.

 The biofilm and parasite conversation, simply

-You may see people talk about ricinoleic acid in relation to biofilm matrices and how this could be relevant in cleansing routines.
+You may see people discuss ricinoleic acid in relation to biofilm matrices and how it could be relevant to cleansing routines.

 This is where castor oil comes into the conversation.
 People talk about castor oil's unique fatty acid profile, and they point to ricinoleic acid as the reason castor oil is used so widely in traditional practices.

 For many people, the wrap is one piece of a bigger picture.
-People combine it with other supportive habits and pay attention to how their bodies respond over time.
+People combine it with other supportive habits (such as enemas, herbs, binders) and pay attention to how their bodies respond over time.

 Castor oil wraps and liver support